twfarland/Son/README.md

 ##Changelog

 24.09.10

 - Uniqueness identifiers now use curly brackets instead of pipes.
 - Added support for multiple (comma-separated) selectors.

+27.09.10

+- Added conversion time notification.
+- Changed for loops to js 1.6 forEach method where possible.
+- Removed all css selector matching logic.
+Now you must prefix anything to be treated as a css selector with '$', otherwise it will be considered a css property.
+This makes conversion much faster.

 ##Authors

 Son.js was created by [Tim Farland](http://www.timfarland.com), a web product designer based in Berlin.

-I have a design/product background and am slowly getting deeper into dev.
-This is my first open source project and first time using Git.
+##Disclaimer

+This is experimental code!
+I can't guarantee that it won't change or break something in your app.
+Don't sue me.